sshovkov/recurse-center-journal/Week3.md

 In the process of making this a scalable package, I decided to be a responsible contributor and create a test suite.
 The tests helped me uncover that my original implementation did not work for non-square dimensions.
 I was encountering an out-of-bounds error because I was creating the noise array with dimensions (width, height) but accessing it as noise[y, x].
 This effectively was transposing square arrays (used in hand testing) but failed for non-square dimensions.
 It was an easy fix and I'm glad my tests helped uncover this bug.

-Once the package was successfully published, I installed it in a new project directory and tested its abilities by generating and applying the fractal noise pattern to a local image.
+Once the package was published, I installed it in a new project directory and tested its abilities by generating and applying the fractal noise pattern to a local image.

 | Original Image                         | With Fractal Noise                          | With Fractal Noise (color)                        |
 | -------------------------------------- | ------------------------------------------- | ------------------------------------------------- |
 | ![](assets/week3/rainbow_original.png) | ![](assets/week3/rainbow_fractal_noise.png) | ![](assets/week3/rainbow_color_fractal_noise.png) |

+### showme-tree

 [Install showme-tree](https://pypi.org/project/showme-tree/)